Perseids 2013: prediction of activity

 Fig. 1.
 Space-temporal projection of Perseid trails parts onto their minimal distance passages dirung the period (correspondence between colours of the particles and their ejection velocities can be seen here).

-In 2012 the background Perseid activity is expected to be normal with ZHR about 100.
+In 2013 the background Perseid activity is expected to be normal with ZHR about 100 or slightly below that.
 Significant encounters with trails are not found.
 Waxing Moon crescent will not become a signuficant nuisance for the shower observations.

 1. "Comet's dust 2.0" program by S. Shanov and S. Dubrovsky.
 [Used for orbital computations.]

 2. Information from Gary W. Kronk's page http://www.maa.agleia.de

 3. Lyytinen E, van Flandern T. "Predicting the strength of Leonid outbursts", 2000, Icarus, P. 158-160.

 4. Jenniskens P. Meteor showers and their parent comets, 2006, 780 p.